 To be trapped in anxiety ‘thought spirals’ is no joke.
 My coping mechanisms in the past have been to push myself harder in my work, desperate to feel greater than the relentless anxiety in my mind.
 There was no shame in this mindset of having to defy my illness and prove my capability for ‘success’, no matter the odds.
 In more recent times, I have felt a new sense of calling in my path of recovering.
 What if I want to be completely unremarkable?
 What if the simplicity of living, sleeping and creating was lived and not judged?
 I wanted to be closer to my true self without the need to prove anything.
 To live every day for itself and nothing more.
 How small I would be in the eyes of the world!
 How selfish and dull would this small life seem to the capitalist culture we have been immersed in.

 For some people, their mental or physical illness prevents them from performing at the top of their game.
 Severe stress and burn out are serious and have knock-on physical effects.
 Ways can be found around this adversity, allowing people to implement resources and support so that they can return to full working capacity.
-For me it just didn’t feel like I could do this again.
+For me it just didn’t feel like I could do this again for a time.
 My illness didn’t make playing the cello a bit hard, it made my life completely unliveable.
 To have even the dull and grey taken away, replaced my unrelenting fear and distress, my new sense of a routine and functioning within it is a huge success to me.
 I can’t ask any more of myself, especially this year.